How to do a competitive analysis in 5 easy steps

 If you need a little help identifying your competitors, Google is a helpful resource.
 By simply searching the type of service or product you are offering, it is pretty likely a few of your top competitors will show up.

-Another great way to discover who your top competitors are is by using online tools such as SEMrush.
+Another great way to discover who your top competitors are is by using online tools such as Semrush.

-2. Analyze and compare competitor content
+2. Analyze and compare competitor marketing

 Once you've identified your competitors, you can kick-start your competitive analysis and dig a little deeper to gain a better understanding of what type of content they're publishing.

-Is some content gated?
 Are there newsletters, YouTube channels, or podcasts?

 Once you've located their content, you can determine the quality, and you can see how it compares to yours.